glyn/java-buildpack-dependency-builder/README.md

 ## Rehosting Artifacts

 To host the Java Buildpack dependency artifacts on your own server, first download the artifacts and `index.yml` files as described below, make them available at suitable locations on a web server, and then fork the
-Java buildpack and update its configuration to point at the web server.
+Java buildpack and update its [repository configuration](https://github.com/cloudfoundry/java-buildpack/blob/master/docs/util-repositories.md#configuration) to point at the web server.

 All the artifacts and `index.yml` files may be downloaded using the [`replicate`](bin/replicate) script.